colincoller/rogue/README.md

 Rogue stores its configuration settings in `package.json`'s `config` property.

 By default, Rogue is configured to listen for HTTP traffic on port 5000.
-To change the HTTP port, edt `package.json` and set `httpPort` appropriately.
+To change the HTTP port, edit `package.json` and set `httpPort` appropriately.

 Other configuration settings are described below.
 Most configuration is done through Rogue's API when the service is running.